-We can provide no assurance that we will continue to remain in material compliance with the QSR.
+We can provide no assurance that we will continue to remain in material compliance with the QSR, or QSMR when it goes into effect in February 2026.
 If the FDA, CDPH, or any applicable notified body in the European Union or United Kingdom inspects any of our facilities and discover compliance problems, we may have to cease manufacturing and product distribution until we can take the appropriate remedial steps to correct the audit findings.
 Taking corrective action may be expensive, time consuming and a distraction for management and if we experience a delay at our manufacturing facility, we may be unable to produce our products, which would harm our business.